Rain Phoenix: Rain Phoenix

-In February 2019, Time Gone marked Phoenix's first release as a solo artist, with the single "Time is the Killer" featuring R.E.M.'s Michael Stipe.
+In February 2019, Time Gone marked Phoenix's first release as a solo artist, with the single "Time Is the Killer" featuring R.E.M.'s Michael Stipe.
 The vinyl also contained two previously unreleased tracks by Aleka's Attic, "Where I'd Gone" and "Scales & Fishnails".
 It was released on Kro Records in collaboration with Phoenix's own LaunchLeft imprint.

-Her first solo record, entitled RIVER, was slated for release on Halloween 2019 via LaunchLeft.
+Her first solo record, titled River, was slated for release on Halloween 2019 via LaunchLeft.
 The first single "Immolate" was released on what would have been River's 49th birthday, August 23, 2019.
 The record boasts eight tracks and includes a new piano version of "Time is the Killer" featuring Michael Stipe as well as a song entitled "Lost in Motion" co-written by Kirk Hellie and Phoenix's late brother River.
 The record was produced by Kirk Hellie, mixed by Dave Way and mastered by Dave McNair.

 Social initiatives

-Phoenix, together with her brother Joaquin Phoenix, is on the board of directors for The Lunchbox Fund, a non-profit organization which provides a daily meal to students of township schools in Soweto, South Africa.
-Phoenix also serves on the board of River Phoenix Center for Peacebuilding founded by her mother and stepfather.
-Phoenix also works closely with the artists charity The Art of Elysium.
+Phoenix, together with her brother Joaquin Phoenix, is on the board of directors for the Lunchbox Fund, a non-profit organization that provides a daily meal to students of township schools in Soweto, South Africa.
+Phoenix also serves on the board of the River Phoenix Center for Peacebuilding, which was founded by her mother and stepfather.
+Phoenix also works closely with the artists charity the Art of Elysium.

 Gift Horse Project

-In 2010 Rain created the non-profit Gift Horse Project which brought together well-known and emerging artists in the service of charity.
-In 2011 Gift Horse Project released a compilation record to benefit the Lunchbox Fund with artists like Bright Eyes, Albert Hammond JR, Cobra Starship, Joseph Arthur, Jenny O, Jonathan Wilson and many more.
+In 2010 Rain created the non-profit Gift Horse Project, which brought together well-known and emerging artists in the service of charity.
+In 2011, Gift Horse Project released a compilation record to benefit the Lunchbox Fund with artists such as Bright Eyes, Albert Hammond JR, Cobra Starship, Joseph Arthur, Jenny O, Jonathan Wilson, and many more.

 LaunchLeft

-LaunchLeft evolved out of Gift Horse Project taking the ethos of "artists helping artists" to the for-profit sector.
-LaunchLeft has produced large events for various non-profit organizations namely, The Art of Elysium (Genesis 2014) and the Bernie Sanders Campaign ("Feel the Bern" The Red Hot Chili Peppers + "Berniechella" 2016).
+LaunchLeft evolved out of Gift Horse Project, taking the ethos of "artists helping artists" to the for-profit sector.
+LaunchLeft has produced large events for various non-profit organizations, namely the Art of Elysium (Genesis 2014) and the Bernie Sanders Campaign ("Feel the Bern" the Red Hot Chili Peppers + "Berniechella" 2016).

-LaunchLeft is now a podcast hosted by Rain & Summer Phoenix where "famed creatives launch the next wave of music rebels".
+LaunchLeft is now a podcast hosted by Rain and Summer Phoenix where "famed creatives launch the next wave of music rebels."